funkia/purescript-turbine/README.md

 ## Tutorial

-This is a hands-on tutorial in which we will build a simple application.
-The core concepts in Turbine is introduced along the way.
-Turbine is a framework based on functional reactive programming (FRP).
+This is a hands-on tutorial in which we build a simple application.
+The core concepts in Turbine are introduced along the way.
+Turbine is based on functional reactive programming (FRP).
 In particular it uses the FRP library Hareactive.
-This tutorial assumes no prior experience with FRP and hence it can also serve as a basic introduction to FRP and Hareactive.
+This tutorial assumes no prior experience with FRP and hence it can also be seen as an introduction to FRP.

 If you want to you can follow along the tutorial yourself.
 You can do so by cloning the Turbine starter template.